griddynamics/cm-maven-plugin/README.md

 ## Lifecycles

-Plugin has only one lifecycle which is described in the following section.
+Plugin has one lifecycle which is described in the following section.

 ### configuration packaging